 Friendly, creative, and gay-welcoming Providence, Rhode Island, is one of the great success stories among industrial Eastern U.S. cities over the past couple of decades.
-Just an hour south of Boston, this capital city of Rhode Island has a significant LGBT population including plenty of students and staff from Brown University, Johnson & Wales University, and Providence College.
+Just an hour south of Boston, this capital city of Rhode Island has a significant LGBTQ population including plenty of students and staff from Brown University, Johnson & Wales University, and Providence College.
 The city's handful of gay bars are mostly downtown, in the hip DownCity neighborhood.

 Providence is also home to New England's only two gay bathhouses: Club Body Center and Mega-Plex.

 Part of an eclectic, thriving, multifaceted arts space in the middle of downtown, the Bar at AS220 is a popular gathering spot among the city's creative spirits and open-minded souls.
 AS220 also contains performance spaces that feature plays, film, dance, and literary events; a series of galleries showing the works of more than 150 artists; free youth-oriented arts programs; and more.
 As a social venue, AS220 Foo(d) serves creative, reasonably priced lunch and dinner fare.
 The Bar at AS220 is open every night but Monday for beer and spirits sourced from mostly smaller, artisan New England producers as well as wine.
 There's a nice cocktail list of well-crafted drinks.
 And profits are used to support AS220's arts and performance programming.